dartwork-repo/dartwork-mpl/README.md

-# dartwork-mpl
+# dartwork-mpl: matploblib wrapping library developed by dartwork

-`dartowrk-mpl` is a sophisticated utility collection designed to elevate matplotlib visuals to publication-level elegance with added convenience features.
+`dartwork-mpl` is a sophisticated utility collection designed to elevate matplotlib visuals to publication-level elegance with added convenience features.
 It is being developed to resolve personal inconveniences in visualization using matplotlib and to provide more intuitive customization especially to beginners.

 ## Features